 Case Working: Caseworkers are necessary.
 The purpose of a caseworker is to interview clients and ascertain their true and immediate needs.
 A large part of case working is listening and determining just how much to help.
 Helping Hands' main goal is to assist with food and clothing.
 However, clients may need further assistance.
 In this instance, caseworkers need to be able to refer clients to the proper agency.
 Several weeks of training and shadowing experienced caseworkers is mandatory for new volunteers.

 Food Pantry: There are multiple volunteer opportunities in the food pantry.
 Help is needed sorting through canned goods received through food drives.
-Food distribution to the clients is always a need Monday thru Thursday and the multiple Saturdays that we are open.
+Food distribution to the clients is always a need Monday thru Thursday.
 Be sure to wear your running shoes when working in the pantry as it is a fast paced environment.

 Clothing Closet: Helping Hands is blessed in that we always have a steady stream of new clothing donations.
 With these donations though, comes the manual labor of sorting through each item.
 A clothing volunteers' priority is to make sure that only descent articles go up on our clothing racks.
 Volunteers in this area also work with the clients by helping them find their correct sizes.